In this video you will learn how to create forms in Form Builder.

 When clicking component properties editing button 18 component properties window will open.
 See picture below.

-Some of the properties are unique for each component, some are general.
+Some properties are unique for each component, some are general.
 All common properties are described here.
 All tabs divide component properties into the following groups:

 - General - basic component settings which define its behavior and appearance.